jerdog/auth0-blog/_posts/2018-09-25-developing-and-securing-modern-apps-with-react-graphql-and-apollo.markdown

 npm install apollo-server graphql lodash --save
 ```

-> [Apollo Server](https://www.apollographql.com/docs/apollo-server) provides GraphQL schemas written with it the privilege to be deployed anywhere that other Node.js projects can be deployed.
+> [Apollo Server](https://www.apollographql.com/docs/apollo-server) is a library that helps you quickly build and deploy a GraphQL API.
 It also has variants, such as apollo-server-express, apollo-server-hapi, apollo-server-koa, and others to support serverless deployment with AWS Lambda.
 Apollo Server has built-in support for GraphQL subscriptions, powerful error handling tools, schema stitching, file uploads, mocking, schema directives, and easy monitoring integration.

-{% include tweet_quote.html quote_text="Apollo Server provides GraphQL schemas written with it the privilege to be deployed anywhere that other Node.js projects can be deployed." %}
+{% include tweet_quote.html quote_text="Apollo Server is a library that helps you quickly build and deploy a GraphQL API." %}

 The full `server.js` should look like this now: